 And guess what?
 It doesn't end with the sale or donation.
 That's only another starting point.
 You still need to find ways to engage with your fans and build relationships on a deeper level.
 These interactions are what keep them coming back for (or giving) more.

 Marketing is essential.

 Many people only stare at marketing out of the corner of their eye because it seems scary and overwhelming.
 Good news: It doesn't have to.
 This guide will give you all kinds of options at all kinds of experience levels (including beginners).
 And most are free, and the rest are cheap.
 Sounds good, right?

 Your cause is important, and I want to see you succeed.
 You’re trying to solve a large problem, and that takes time, resources, and most importantly, a strategy.
 Use the ideas in this document to get noticed and grow.

 Good marketing = more sales, more donations, more fans, and more of the good stuff.

 But good marketing doesn't have to mean lots of money.

 You may not want to take marketing to the movies after implementing these ideas, but I guarantee you'll consider a coffee date. #lowcommitment

 I'm Kristi Porter, and I started Signify to help small nonprofits and for-profits with a social mission get noticed and grow through effective marketing and communications.
+I also teach solopreneurs and small businesses how to incorporate philanthropy and giving strategies.
 I believe that cause-focused organizations like yours are the future of business.
 You're proof that companies can both make money and do good.
 And I'm here to make sure you focus and shine.
 When you succeed, we all win.